Jarrod-BI/PowerBI-Finance-Dashboard/README.md

 - Support management with data driven solutions.
 - Highlight category trends and individual product drivers.
 - Present complex ongoing data in a simple, readable format.

+Data Source - The dataset used in this project was obtained from Kaggle.